qwertie/loyc.net/_posts/2016-08-21-lesv3-and-wasm.md

 .memory initial=1, maximum=10, exported=true;
 ~~~

-However, LESv3 is a flexible language, so a dot-expression is allowed anywhere that a normal expression is allowed, including as a function argument, which makes this ambiguous:
+However, LESv3 is a flexible language, so a keyword-expression is allowed anywhere that a normal expression is allowed, including as a function argument, which makes this ambiguous:

 ~~~
 foo(bar, .baz a, b, c);